tchaloupka/geneticd/README.md

     }

     //create GA configuration
-    auto conf = new Configuration!chromoType(new chromoType(new BoolGene(), size)); //config with sample chromosome to init population with conf.populationSize = 10;   //size of the population
+    auto conf = new Configuration!chromoType(new chromoType(new ScalarGene!bool(), size)); //config with sample chromosome to init population with conf.populationSize = 10;   //size of the population

     //set fitness function